Athe-kunal/ElegantRL/docs/source/helloworld/intro.rst

 The while-loop will terminate when the conditions are met, e.g., achieving a target score, maximum steps, or manual breaks.

-In *run.py*, we also provide an evluator for model evaluation and four demo functions:
+In *run.py*, we also provide an evaluator for model evaluation and four demo functions:

     - discrete action using off-policy algorithm
     - discrete action using on-policy algorithm